 In this section, we present the stellar mass census of the cluster components: central galaxies, satellite galaxies, and intracluster light (ICL).
 Following \citet{Pillepich2019}, we define the ICL as the stellar mass beyond a fixed aperture from the center of the halo to a maximum boundary set by the virial radius (e.g., $R_{\rm 200c}$ or $R_{\rm 500c}$), with the satellites and gravitationally unbound stars removed.
 In this work, we adopt the fixed aperture boundary of 30 kpc.

-We focus on the FOF halos in \astrid\ at $z=0$ with $M_{\rm 500c} \geq 10^{13}$~\Msun, which is similar to the observed galaxy groups and clusters, and present their stellar mass budget in Fig.~\ref{fig:cluster_mass_budget}.
-In the left top frame, we show the mass of all stars within $R_{\rm 500c}$ as a function of the halo mass $M_{\rm 500c}$.
-In the right top panel, we plot the mass of the central galaxy in each halo, and compare to observational constraints.
+We focus on the FOF halos in \astrid\ at $z=0$ with $M_{\rm 500c} \geq 10^{13}$~\Msun, which is similar to the observed galaxy groups and clusters, and present their stellar mass budget in Figure~\ref{fig:cluster_mass_budget}.
+In the top-left frame, we show the mass of all stars within $R_{\rm 500c}$ as a function of the halo mass $M_{\rm 500c}$.
+In the top-right panel, we plot the mass of the central galaxy in each halo, and compare it to observational constraints.
 As can be seen in the plot, both $M_{\rm star,tot}-M_{\rm 500c}$ and $M_{\rm star,cen}-M_{\rm 500c}$ correlations generated by \astrid\ are in good agreement with the observations, especially at the high-mass end, where most of the observational data are located.

-We show the total stellar mass of satellite galaxies within $R_{\rm 500c}$ in the left lower panel of Fig.~\ref{fig:cluster_mass_budget}, compared to X-ray observations \citep{Kravtsov2018}.
+We show the total stellar mass of satellite galaxies within $R_{\rm 500c}$ in the bottom-left panel of Figure~\ref{fig:cluster_mass_budget}, compared to X-ray observations \citep{Kravtsov2018}.
 The stellar mass in satellites is a much steeper function of the halo mass than in central galaxies.
-For $10^{13} < M_{\rm 500c}< 10^{15}$~\Msun, the increase in the central galaxy stellar mass is approximately one order of magnitude, while for the satellite galaxies, their total stellar mass is boosted by more than two orders of magnitude.
-For $M_{\rm 500c} \sim 10^{13}$~\Msun, almost $80\%$ of the total stellar mass within a aperture of 30 kpc is contributed by the central galaxies.
-At the high mass end ($M_{\rm 500c}\gtrsim10^{15}$~\Msun), the fraction of stellar mass from central galaxies drops below 20\%, and 60\% of the star mass is in the satellite galaxies.
+For $10^{13} < M_{\rm 500c}< 10^{15}$~\Msun, the increase in the central galaxy stellar mass is $\approx 1$ order of magnitude, while for the satellite galaxies, their total stellar mass is boosted by more than 2 orders of magnitude.
+For $M_{\rm 500c} \sim 10^{13}$~\Msun, almost $80\%$ of the total stellar mass within an aperture of 30 kpc is contributed by the central galaxies.
+At the high-mass end ($M_{\rm 500c}\gtrsim10^{15}$~\Msun), the fraction of stellar mass from central galaxies drops below 20\%, and 60\% of the stellar mass is in the satellite galaxies.
 This indicates that in the massive galaxy clusters of \astrid, the central galaxies are surrounded by many massive satellite galaxies.
-The less massive galaxy groups are relatively isolated, with the central galaxy dominating the total stellar mass.
+The less-massive galaxy groups are relatively isolated, with the central galaxy dominating the total stellar mass.